fiduswriter/fiduswriter/README.md

   > python manage.py runserver

-9. In your Chrome/Chromium/Safari browser, navigate to http://localhost:8000/
+9. In your Chrome/Chromium/Safari browser, navigate to http://localhost:8000/ and set up a user account.

+10. Notice that emails sent to the user appear in the console until an SMTP backend is configured (see below).

 Advanced options
 ----

-### Individual pages in Chromium/Chrome:

-Go to "chrome:flags" in the URL navigation bar of your browser and enable "Enable experimental Web Platform features."
+### Setup SMTP for the email:

+  1. Copy the file configuration.py-default to configuration.py

+  2. Edit the lines that start with "EMAIL" uncommenting and adding your server configuration.

 ### Use a MySQL/PostGreSQL server instead of sqlite:

   1. Install the libmysql development package.
 On Debian/Ubuntu, you can do this by executing: